Anut-py/h-raylib/DOCUMENTATION.md

 These changes are for automatic memory management.
 See the "Memory management" section for details.

-Functions that took a pointer as an argument in C were changed to take a regular type as an argument and return an updated version of the argument.
+(Most) functions that took a pointer as an argument in C were changed to take a regular type as an argument and return an updated version of the argument (there are a few exceptions, because `Ptr`s are difficult to avoid in some cases).

 ##### Raylib.Util.GUI